KSheridan86/project-3-heart-of-darkness/README.md

   Cloning this project from GitHub can be done by following these steps:

   - From your list of repositories select the repository you want to deploy.
-  - Click on the code tabe.
+  - Click on the code tab.
   - Click on the clipboard icon to copy the URL.
   - Open Git Bash in your IDE.
   - Change the current working directory to the location you want to place the clone.